Brought to you by quitt.ch No. 1 provider of registration and and administration services for domestic help in Switzerland.

 The level of experience has more impact on salary than location.
-Nannies with no specific education cost between CHF 3,300 and CHF 3,900, while experienced trained ones cost between CHF 3,900 and CHF 5,000.
+Nannies with no specific education cost between CHF 3,300 and CHF 3,900 monthly, while experienced trained ones cost between CHF 3,900 and CHF 6,500.

-Switzerland has no minimum wages, except for domestic staff.
-The federal government has set a minimum wage of CHF 18.90 per hour for those with no experience or training, rising to CHF 22.85 for those with experience and qualifications.
-For a 40 hour week these come out at around CHF 3,275 to CHF 3,960 per month.
-The rules and rates can be found here in French and German.
+Across most of Switzerland there are no minimum wages, except for domestic staff.
+The federal government has set a minimum wage of CHF 19.20 per hour for those with no experience or training, rising to CHF 23.20 for those with experience and qualifications.
+The rules and rates for domestic staff can be found here.